 - On desktop, click on a Board and hit the edit pencil.
 Look at the Categories dropdown list.

 - You can also see a list of the categories on this page on Pinterest.
-You’ll notice that “Other” is replaced with “Everything,” and there’s a “Popular” category, which obviously you can’t assign to your Boards (though it would be fun!).
+You’ll notice that “Other” is replaced with “Everything,” and there’s a “Popular” category, which we can’t really target.
 Other than that, they’re identical.

 Check out the list of Pinterest categories and the kinds of content you would find in each one.
-That will help you decide which are right for your content.
+Might your content fit into more categories than you initially thought?

 It may also help you determine whether Pinterest is a natural fit for your business, though there are an awful lot of people finding success from within the “Other” category!
 Just because your content doesn’t fit neatly into one of the categories doesn’t mean you can’t also generate traffic from Pinterest.